ecstatic-morse/blag/content/posts/grailsort.md

 #### BᴜғExᴛʀᴀᴄᴛ

-How do we find such elements?
-We are implementing a stable sort, after all, so we cannot permute elements at will.
+How to find such elements?
+This is a stable sort, after all, so we cannot permute elements at will.
 However, relative order only matters for elements that are equal.
 That means, if we extract a subset of elements such that

-- No two elements in the subset are equal.
+- No two elements in the subset are equal,
-- Each element in the subset appeared *before* any of its duplicates in the original input.
+- Each element in the subset appeared *before* any of its duplicates in the original input,

-We can shuffle that subset arbitrarily without compromising the stability of our sort.
+we can shuffle that subset arbitrarily without compromising the stability of our sort.
 When merging it back into the input, we must remember to prefer elements from the internal buffer since they appeared first in the original input.